nddpj00/toolshare/README.md

 #### Colour Scheme

-Though the site has E-commerce functionality, I felt it should have a less sterile feel than most do, but still showcasing the items.
-Most ecommerce sites keep the colours neutral , with white or off-white backgrounds, but i wanted to offer up a friendlier tone.
+Though the site has E-commerce functionality, I felt it should have a less sterile feel than most do, but still showcase the items.
+Most e-commerce sites keep the colours neutral, with white or off-white backgrounds, but i wanted to offer up a friendlier tone.
 - ![#e76f51](https://via.placeholder.com/15/e76f51/e76f51) `#e76f51` (**Burnt Sienna**)
 - ![#e8f2f1](https://via.placeholder.com/15/e8f2f1/e8f2f1) `#e8f2f1` (**Light Blue**)
 - ![#2a9d8f](https://via.placeholder.com/15/2a9d8f/2a9d8f) `#2a9d8f` (**Dark Green**)